mastixstudio/mastixstudio/IntroductionToAAD.md

 This graph can be calculated more efficiently with forward mode algorithmic differentiation, i.e. using only a forward sweep.

-[^1]: Algorithmic Differentiation is also known as Automatic Differentiation or autodiff.
-Sometimes, it is referred to using the names of specific implementations, such as autograd.
+[^1]: Algorithmic Differentiation is also known as Automatic Differentiation or *autodiff*.
+Sometimes, it is referred to using the names of specific implementations, such as *autograd*.